martasmithn/mers_korea_2015/README.md

 # Overview
-This is a learning project using R. In this, I analyze the data set mers_korea_2015 from the "outbreaks" R package.
+In this repository, I analyze the `mers_korea_2015` dataset from the "outbreaks" package in R and answer questions about the MERS-CoV outbreak in South Korea in 2015.
+Source: <https://github.com/luisfmontemayor/learn-compbio/tree/main>
+This is a learning project using basic R programming and statistical tools to get insight into the evolution of this MERS-CoV outbreak.